WABASHA COUNTY

 This station was on Zumbro Street (formerly Railroad St.) between Crawford and Snider Avenues.

-Wabasha This station was built later on the same site of the station listed above.
-It was torn down in 1980.
+Wabasha This station was built on the same site of the station listed above at the SW end of Campbell Avenue.
+It was torn down in 1981.

 Wabasha